stonepros/stone/doc/radosgw/nfs.rst

 .. note:: Only the NFSv4 protocol is supported when using a cephadm or rook based deployment.

-Ceph Object Gateway namespaces can be exported over the file-based NFSv4 protocols, alongside traditional HTTP access protocols (S3 and Swift).
+Stone Object Gateway namespaces can be exported over the file-based NFSv4 protocols, alongside traditional HTTP access protocols (S3 and Swift).

-In particular, the Ceph Object Gateway can now be configured to provide file-based access when embedded in the NFS-Ganesha NFS server.
+In particular, the Stone Object Gateway can now be configured to provide file-based access when embedded in the NFS-Ganesha NFS server.

 The simplest and preferred way of managing nfs-ganesha clusters and rgw exports